pierreDev33/crawler.ninja/README.md

 You can pass these options to the Crawler() constructor if you want them to be global or as items in the queue() calls if you want them to be specific to that item (overwriting global options)

-This options list is a strict superset of [mikeal's request options](https://github.com/mikeal/request#requestoptions-callback) and will be directly passed to the request() method.

 Pool options:

  * `priorityRange`: Number, Range of acceptable priorities starting from 0 (Default 10),